-Air Filter– the CPAP air filter is used for filtering the air that comes from the bedroom that enters your body.
+The CPAP filter is important in purifying the air that comes from outside the machine entering into your nose.
 There are several types of air filters.
 Some are reusable and some are disposable.
 They vary in the size of the particulate that they filter out.
+You can choose your CPAP filter based on the type of CPAP machine you have and the needs of your lifestyle, such as having pets in the home that may add to the dust and allergens in the air.

-CPAP Hose – The hose connects the PAP machine to the mask.
-Hoses come in different lengths.
-Some hoses are heated or insulated in order to reduce condensation build up in the hose.
+The CPAP hose, also known as tubing, connects the CPAP machine to the mask.
+CPAP hoses come in different lengths, which can help accommodate your sleeping style or bedroom setup.
+Some CPAP hoses are heated or insulated in order to reduce the condensation build up.

-CPAP Humidifier – the humidifier is an optional add-on that increases the moisture of the air that is delivered through the mask.
-Many PAP users complain of dry mouth and dry nose while using PAP.
-The humidifier reduces this problem – especially in cold, dry areas with low moisture.
+The humidifier is an optional CPAP machine part that increases the moisture of the air that is delivered through the mask.
+Many CPAP users complain of dry mouth and dry nose while using their CPAP machines.
+The CPAP humidifier reduces this problem – especially in cold, dry areas with low moisture.
 Many humidifiers are adjustable by increasing the heat of the water tank.

-CPAP mask – There are many types of CPAP masks.
+There are many types of CPAP masks.
 There are masks that just cover the nose (nasal cpap mask), and masks that cover just the mouth (oral masks), and of course, nasal-oral masks.
 There are also masks that are attached to oral appliance mouth devices.
+You can learn more about CPAP masks here.

 Replacing your CPAP supplies should be done in conjunction with the manufacturers instructions.
 You can find the recommended replacement products for your CPAP in the manual.
-Many replacement parts are interchangeable between CPAP units.
-However, many other CPAP replacement products are specific to a CPAP machine.
+Many replacement parts are interchangeable between CPAP units, however some CPAP replacement products are specific to a CPAP machine.

-Keep updated with new CPAP machines, CPAP masks, hoses, filters, and CPAP cleaners.
-Every year, there is a new selection of CPAP supplies designed to make the patient experience more comfortable and successful.
+Keep updated with new CPAP machines, CPAP machine parts, and CPAP cleaners.
+Every year, there is a new selection of CPAP equipment designed to make the patient experience more comfortable and successful.
+It could just change your life.